DrWhax/truecrypt-archive/README.md

 ## Verifying the integrity

-There are three public keys from the TrueCrypt developers.
+There are four signature files that the TrueCrypt developers have released.

 1. `TrueCrypt_Team_PGP_public_key.asc`
     * This is the first key, used only for version 1.0 and 1.0a.